Doctorate in criminology program guide

 Since there isn’t an accrediting agency for criminology degrees, we suggest you look for general or regional accreditation commissions.
 One example is the Higher Learning Commission (HLC), which provides general evaluation for schools and their programs.

-What you can do with a doctorate in criminology
+Career options with a doctorate in criminology

 A Ph.D. in criminology can open up many opportunities for you.
 You might wish to continue in your career in corrections, law enforcement, or elsewhere in the justice system but obtain a more senior role.